-Possible objectives or constraints are weight, stress (von Mises stress, principal stress), effective plastic strain, and nodal values generated by external tools, if a local change of the part thickness influences the local value of the objective (e.g. safety factors).

-Figure 142: Iteration history of a frequency response optimization

-- Additional constraints could be stresses outside the design area, displacements or compliance as stiffness constraints or any other constraint as long as (semi-)analytic sensitivities are available. - Of particular importance is the element test as additional constraint, which is used to avoid a stop of the optimization process due to failing elements. - The automatic relaxation of nodes in the design area due to the thickness change is fully supported. - Release directions are available for free-form optimization as manufacturing constraint.
+- Possible objectives or constraints are weight, stress (von Mises stress, principal stress), effective plastic strain, and nodal values generated by external tools, if a local change of the part thickness influences the local value of the objective (e.g. safety factors). - Additional constraints could be stresses outside the design area, displacements or compliance as stiffness constraints or any other constraint as long as (semi-)analytic sensitivities are available. - Degenerated elements get a special handling in order not to interrupt the optimization process. - Midnodes of quadratic elements may be used to define design nodes and design variables. - Moreover, a surface smoothing functional is integrated in the computation of improved coordinate modifications (see Fig. 159 with nonnormal thickness changes). - Release directions are available for free-form optimization as manufacturing constraint.